Extension of SBL Algorithms for the Recovery of Block Sparse Signals with Intra-Block Correlation: Algorithms When the Block Partition is Known

-This algorithm can be readily derived from our previous work \cite{Zhilin2011c} on MMV models with suitable adaptation.
+This algorithm can be readily derived from our previous work \cite{Zhilin2011c} on an MMV model with suitable adaptation.
 Thus we omit details on algorithm derivation.
 However, several necessary changes, particularly for enhancing the robustness of the learning rules for $\lambda$ and $\mathbf{B}_i$, have to be made here.

 Following the Expectation Maximization (EM) method \cite{Zhilin2011c}, we can derive the learning rules for $\gamma_i$ and $\lambda$:

 where $\boldsymbol{\mu}_x^i \in \mathbb{R}^{d_i \times 1}$ is the corresponding $i$-th block in $\boldsymbol{\mu}_x$, and $\mathbf{\Sigma}_x^{i} \in \mathbb{R}^{d_i \times d_i}$ is the corresponding $i$-th principal diagonal block in $\mathbf{\Sigma}_x$.
 Note that the $\lambda$ learning rule (\ref{equ:EM_lambdaRule}) is not robust in low SNR cases.
 By numerical study, we empirically find that this is due in part to the disturbance caused by the off-block-diagonal elements in $\mathbf{\Sigma}_x$ and $\mathbf{\Phi}^T \mathbf{\Phi}$.
 Therefore, we set their off-block-diagonal elements to zero, leading to the learning rule